telerik/kendo-ui-core/docs/intro/getting-started.md

 ## Include Only What You Need

-This section will help you use the Kendo UI widgets, frameworks and functionalities that will best suit your project.
-For more details on how to do it, refer to the following chapters:
+In this section you will learn how to use those Kendo UI components that will best suit your project:

 * [Pick the Right Combined Script Based on Your Project Type](#pick-the-right-combined-script-based-on-your-project-type)
 * [Build a Custom Combined Script With the Kendo UI Download Builder](#build-a-custom-combined-script-with-the-kendo-ui-download-builder)